-\textbf{Dataset.} The 20BN dataset consists of (a) video and action pairs of humans performing everyday actions with ordinary objects \cite{goyal201720bn}, (b) expert designed preconditions and postconditions for the actions in the PDDL language \cite{migimatsu2022grounding}, and (c) frame-based object bounding boxes \cite{materzynska2020something}.
-There are 172 actions with 37 underlying predicates in this dataset.
+\textbf{Dataset.} The 20BN dataset consists of (a) video and action pairs of humans performing everyday actions with ordinary objects \citep{goyal201720bn}, (b) expert designed pre-conditions and post-conditions for the actions in the PDDL language \citep{migimatsu2022grounding}, and (c) frame-based object bounding boxes \citep{materzynska2020something}.
+There are 172 actions with 37 underlying predicates in this dataset, capturing object attributes, object states, and relationships between two objects.
 Specifically, there are 6 static predicates, 21 unary predicates, and 10 binary predicates.
-The static predicates represent object attributes that persist over time; the unary predicates reflect a single object's state; the binary predicates reflect the relationship between two objects.